stevenc-stb/spdx-3-model/model/DesignAssurance/Vocabularies/EvidenceType.md

 ## Entries

-- report: Formal documentation of test results, evaluations, or analyses.
+- report: Structured documentation of test results, evaluations, or analyses.
 - log: Time-stamped records capturing system or operational data.
 - recording: Audio, video, or electronic capture of events or conditions.
 - observation: Direct monitoring or witnessing of processes, tests, or behaviors.